The Robert L. Kane Memorial Lecture

 - Take part in a series of small-group or individual meetings with University faculty, staff, and students to provide consultation and identify potential collaborations;

-- Engage with University of Minnesota partners and stakeholders to further benefit providers, policymakers, families, and older persons themselves.
+- Engage with University of Minnesota partners to further benefit providers, policymakers, families, and older persons themselves.